 Ask the company to provide a list of homeowners you can contact about their experiences with the company.
 Don’t be afraid to ask the references if you can come see the paint job in person.

->

-> Request a portfolio, too.
-Painters might not update their websites frequently, but they’re sure to have documentation of their best work that they can share with you in some format.
+Request a portfolio, too.
+Painters might not update their websites frequently.
+However, they usually have pictures of their best work that they can share with you.

->

-> 5. What materials do you use?
+5. What materials do you use?

 You’ll want to know what paint brands they offer.
 It’s important to choose the highest-quality paint you can afford.
 Going with a high-quality brand will ensure that you don’t have to repaint in a year or two.

 Discuss paint finish types with the contractor as well.
 Some finishes are better suited than others to the different rooms in your house.
 An experienced painter can guide you on what works best in your kitchen versus your master bedroom, for example.